Nematic and smectic stripe phases and stripe-SkX transformations

-It is also possible to transform one stripe phase into another using external forces.
-For example, starting from the steady smectic phase in Fig.~\ref{Fig1}(b) where stripes align $24^\circ$ north-east, stripes shrink into disks as shown in Fig.~\ref{Fig2}(a), 4 ns after applying a $\mu_0\mathbf{H}=-60\hat{z}{\rm mT}$ field at $t=0$ shown in Fig.~\ref{Fig2}(c).
-Each disk is a skyrmion of skyrmion number 1 as shown in Fig.~\ref{Fig2}(e) where skyrmion number $Q$ and energy $E$ does not change with time.
-The spin profile of the disks along the radial direction can be described well by $\Theta(r)=2\arctan\left[\frac{\sinh(R/w)}{\sinh(r/w)}\right]$ with $R=9.6{\rm nm}$ and $w=5.0{\rm nm}$, where $\Theta$ is the polar angle of the magnetization at position $r$ measured from disk centre \cite{Xiansi2018}.
-At $t=4$ ns, $\mu_0H_z$ is linear turned off and an in-plane field pulse of $\mu_0H_{||}=54$ mT strong and 12 ns long, pointing $24^\circ$ south-east as shown by the arrow in (a), is switched on as shown in Fig.~\ref{Fig2}(c) and (d).
-A new steady semectic phase where stripes align $24^\circ$ north-west as shown in Fig.~\ref{Fig2}(b) is obtained after removal of external fields.
-The transformation between the two semectic phases is captured in the second part of Movie1 in the Supplementary Materials.
+It is also possible to transform one stripe phase into another by using external forces.
+For example, starting from the stable smectic phase in Fig.~\ref{Fig1}(b) where stripes align $24^\circ$ north-east, stripes shrink into disks as shown in Fig.~\ref{Fig2}(a), $4\,$ns after a $\mu_0\mathbf{H}=-60\hat{z}\,{\rm mT}$ field pulse shown in Fig.~\ref{Fig2}(c) is applied at $t=0$.
+Each disk is a circular skyrmion of skyrmion number 1 as shown in Fig.~\ref{Fig2}(e) where skyrmion number $Q$ and energy $E$ does not change with time.
+At $t=4\,$ns, $\mu_0H_z$ is linearly switched off and an in-plane field pulse of $\mu_0H_{\parallel}=54\,$mT strong and $12\,$ns long, pointing $24^\circ$ south-east indicated by the arrow in Fig.~\ref{Fig2}(a), is switched on at the same time.
+The time dependence of two field pulses are given in Fig.~\ref{Fig2}(c) and Fig.~\ref{Fig2}(d), respectively.
+A new stable smectic phase where stripes align $24^\circ$ north-west as shown in Fig.~\ref{Fig2}(b) is obtained after the removal of external fields.
+The transformation between two smectic phases is recorded in the second part of Video 1.

-Based on the fact that condensed skyrmions prefer an SkX structure when the syrmion-skyrmion distance is comparable to the stripe width, an SkX can also be obtained from a ferromagnetic state of $m_z=-1$ by using the same field and STT pulses described in Fig.~\ref{Fig1}(e1-e2).
-This can be achieved by applying the STT pulses on 340 rectangular areas of $(nl_x-30{\rm nm})\le x\le nl_x,~(ml_y-42{\rm nm})\le y\le (ml_y-12{\rm nm}),~n=1,2,\cdots,17 ~m=1,2,\cdots,20$ with $l_x=52$ nm and $l_y=45$ nm.
-Figure~\ref{Fig3}(a) shows the stable SkX at $t=15$ ns in teh absence of both field and STT.
+Since condensed skyrmions prefer an SkX structure when the skyrmion-skyrmion distance is comparable to the stripe width, an SkX can also be obtained from a ferromagnetic state of $m_z=-1$ by creating a denser skyrmion nucleation centers with using the same field and STT pulses described in Fig.~\ref{Fig1}(e1-e2).
+This can be achieved by applying the STT pulses on 340 rectangular areas of $(nl_x-30\,{\rm nm})\le x\le nl_x,~(ml_y-42\,{\rm nm})\le y\le (ml_y-12\,{\rm nm}),~n=1,2,\cdots,17 ~m=1,2,\cdots,20$ with $l_x=52\,$nm and $l_y=45\,$nm.
+Figure~\ref{Fig3}(a) shows the stable SkX at $t=15\,$ns in the absence of both fields and STTs.
+Inset of Fig.~3(a) shows the corresponding STT pattern.